Maxine Elliott Hicks: Life and career

-Maxine Elliott Hicks was born in Denver, Colorado to George W. and Margaret Hicks.
+Maxine Elliott Hicks was born on October 5, 1904, in Denver, Colorado to George W. and Margaret Hicks.
 She began acting on the stage from the age of 5.
 As Maxine Hicks, she was a starlet of the silent film era, with over 200 credited and uncredited roles between 1914 and 1937.
-Her most famous roles were as Felice, the daughter of Ethel Barrymore's character in the 1917 version of The Eternal Mother, and the nemesis Susie May Squoggs in The Poor Little Rich Girl.
+Hicks's film debut was in The Crimson Dove (1917), although one source reported that she was an extra in a 1914 film.
+She appeared as Felice, the daughter of Ethel Barrymore's character in the 1917 version of The Eternal Mother, and the nemesis Susie May Squoggs in The Poor Little Rich Girl.

 Hicks successfully made the transition from silents into talking pictures but left acting in 1937 when she and her mother got into a dispute with Jack Warner, the head of Warner Bros. studio.

 After a decades-long hiatus, she returned to acting in 1976 as Maxine Elliott, playing character parts in television shows such as All in the Family and had a recurring role in Just the Ten of Us.
 She also appeared in commercials and movies, including Defending Your Life.

 Hicks was married to Frank Dodge from 1938 to 1948.

 Death

 Hicks died at the age of 95 on January 10, 2000, in San Clemente, California.
 She was survived by three sons, seven grandchildren and five great-grandchildren.
+Her ashes are at Forest Lawn Cemetery in Hollywood Hills, California.